phette23/iis7-web-config/readme.md

 ## Caching is hard

 What's wrong with the H5BP web.configs?
 They *far-future cache an appcache manifest* which is [a horrible idea](https://speakerdeck.com/jaffathecake/application-cache-douchebag?slide=35 "Pertinent slide from the Appcache Douchebag deck").
 That makes it impossible to update a website for the duration set in the expires header.
-Their ETags removal doesn't work either & in the process is screws up the Chrome Frame header.
-So the caching is screwed up & you won't force the best available rendering engine in IE. Chances are if you don't use an appcache (I do) you'll be fine with their web.config.
+HTML is also far-future cached which makes it impossible to update references to other resources.
+Their ETags removal doesn't work either & in the process screws up the Chrome Frame header.
+So the caching is screwed up & you won't force the best available rendering engine in IE. Chances are if you don't use an appcache (I do, sometimes) you'll be fine with their web.config.

-In order to cache static content _without_ caching .manifest files, I've unfortunately had to resort to using a directory structure that disables caching at the root and then enables it in subdirectory which holds all the static assets.
-So the root holds the script or HTML file and the appcache, while JS, CSS, and images would all be in subdirectories which use the static/web.config in this repo.
+In order to cache static content _without_ caching HTML and .manifest files, I've unfortunately had to resort to using a directory structure that disables caching at the root and then enables it in subdirectory which holds all the static assets.
+So the root holds the server-side script or HTML file and the appcache, while JS, CSS, and images would all be in subdirectories which use the static/web.config in this repo.

 ## Testing Notes

-I test using ```curl``` in bash.
+I test using `curl` in bash.
 If there's a better way, I don't know it.

 ```bash
 curl -LI http://domain.tld/path/to/file